 How much do nonprofits pay for advertising?

 The amount that a nonprofit pays in advertising can vary widely depending on the organization’s size and goals.

 A recent study found that approximately 60% of the nonprofits surveyed had budgets dedicated specifically to advertising.
 Of those organizations, the median annual advertising spend was $12,000.

-It’s important to note that not every nonprofit needs to spend that amount to achieve great results.
-In fact, one nonprofit spent a few hundred dollars on digital advertising and saw an almost 2,000% return on their investment!
+It’s important to note that not every nonprofit needs to spend $12,000 to achieve great results.
+In fact, often a couple hundred dollars can make an impact for a smaller nonprofit!